There are 3 possible stopping positions at STOP Signs.

 So the three stopping positions at a STOP signed intersection:

-1) before the stop line just the front tires just before the stop line;
+1) before the stop line with the front tires just before the stop line;

 3) and finally before where the two roads meet.